Actify

 Shift Touchpoints

-Brief, structured moments during shift overlaps or handovers.
-These are the backbone — they happen daily and require zero extra time since they attach to existing routines.
+Brief, optional moments during shift overlaps or handovers.
+These are the backbone — they happen daily and attach to existing routines without adding extra time.

 Async